Harrington takes 5-shot lead over Alker at Schwab Cup – KION546

 Harrington did to reach 20 under.

 On the next tee, Harrington had a hard time getting fans in the grandstand to move their shadows, repeatedly asking them to slide over.
-He hit his tee shot to 20 feet, elicited laughs with a comment and then opened his wallet to hand out money to the fans in the front row.
+He hit his tee shot to 20 feet, elicited laughs with a comment and then opened his wallet, doling out $50 to the fans.

-Harrington missed the putt on the par-3 15th, but two-putted for birdie on the par-5 18th.
+Harrington missed the putt on the par-3 15th, but two-putted for birdie on the par-5 18th for his lowest round of the season.

+“I’ve been playing pretty solid all the way through and just waiting for a good day like today,” he said.

 Alker played the same steady game that got him to 12 under through two rounds, but didn’t have the same magic with the putter.